jasonhilton/ggfan/vignettes/geom_fan.md

 ![](geom_fan_files/figure-markdown_github/stat_sample-1.png)

-This plot looks uglier than it might; in real data, we might expect correlation in *y* at adjacent values of *x*, giving smoother lines.
+This plot looks uglier than it might; in real data, we might expect correlation in each sample of *y* at adjacent values of *x*, giving smoother lines.

 Plotting with pre-computed quantiles
 ------------------------------------